 Student Learning OutcomesUpon completion of the program, students will be able to:

-1.1 Apply key business concepts and theories associated with core business areas.
+Objective 1.1 Students are able to apply key business concepts and theories associated with core business areas.

-3.1 Demonstrate market readiness in a business-like setting.
+Objective 3.1 Students demonstrate market readiness in a professional setting.